Bows

 Its US patent was granted in 1969.

-This kind of bow is mainly designed to use a levering system, typically using pulleys and cables that facilitate limbs’ bending.
+This kind of bow is mainly designed to use a levering system, typically using pulleys and cables that help with limbs’ bending.

 There’s assurance confidence in hitting the object in target when using compound bows.